chuanconggao/extratools/docs/functions/strtools.md

 [Source](https://github.com/chuanconggao/extratools/blob/master/extratools/strtools.py)

 !!! info
-    As each string is a sequence, tools in `seqtools` can also be applied here. `strtools` only contains tools that are unique to the concept of string.
+    Tools in `seqtools` can also be applied here. `strtools` only contains tools that are unique to the concept of string.

 ## String Matching